anomixer/pacman/README.md

 - The pacman.js was modified to play start-music.mp3 only once on game-start menu.
 - Changed hiscores from localStorage (browser) to KV storage (cloudsave) so it won't be cleared on your local browser.
 - This project is modified to deploy on Cloudflare Pages with KV storage enabled. (add KV namespace 'pacman', then variable 'HISCORES'.)
-- When deployment, don't add 'sh build.sh' on build command. just let it run 'index.html'
+- (Option) When deployment, you can add 'sh build.sh' on build command to create new pacman.js.
+Or just leave blank.
+- Reserved pacman.js.bak - hiscore save to localStorage of browser.
-- [TRY HERE](https://pacman-dbq.pages.dev/) Can you break the Hi-Score? ;)
+- [TRY HERE](https://pacman-dbq.pages.dev/).
+Can you break the Hi-Score? ;)

 ### Under Construction